Have you ever seen a story map?

 We have been fascinated to notice and recognize God at work on MOV’s story map.
 The MOV chart looks like a wheel, but each “spoke” then takes on its own flow!

-Let’s start with our “missionary friends” spoke.
-We have to back up quite a bit, because this flow starts with a long-term friendship with Phil Schlener from the 1980s.
+Let’s start with the “missionary friends” spoke.
+This flow starts with a long-term friendship with Phil Schlener from the 1980s.
 Our family visited his in Portugal in 2008 to help out at the school where they served as missionaries, and I had the opportunity to speak at his church.
 That led to an MOV conference in Lisbon (2013).
-Then Phil took a new assignment in Africa that resulted in three MOV conferences in Sierra Leone last January.
+Then Phil took a new assignment in Africa that resulted in three MOV conferences in Sierra Leone in 2019.
 Some 60 MOV discipleship groups launched at those conferences.
 Here are three of more than 400 testimonies received from that trip:

 “This conference has really impacted my life.
 From now on I want to be a changed man.”